stakater/kubestackplus-docs/content/for-developers/tutorials/inner-loop/add-pdb/add-pdb.md

     ![scale down pods](images/scale-down.png)

 1. Go to `pdb review`, and check the `status` now.
 Click on reload.
-Now look at the `currentHealthy: 1`, which clealy shows that `pdb` is working fine.
+Now look at the `currentHealthy: 1`, which clearly shows that `pdb` is working fine.

     ![after disruption](images/after-disruption.png)